SLT-World/SLBr/README.md

 - Segoe MDL2 Assets
 - Windows 7 and above

-## How to download
+## How to download executables
 Go to https://github.com/SLT-World/SLBr/releases and download the latest version.
-Don't mess this up with the source code.
+To download and compile the source code, scroll to the end of README

 ## Roadmap
 - [x] www.google.com Account Sign-In